valinet/valinet.github.io/_posts/2021-01-14-Get-better-NTFS-support-on-Raspberry-Pi.markdown

 # mount -o big_writes /dev/sdb1 /mnt
 ```

 The problem with ntfs-3g is that it is kind of slow.
 Even with `big_writes`, it simply cannot saturate the Gigabit link between the Pi and the computer.
 That would mean around 125 MB/s.
 That's the speed I get when transferring over Samba to the SSD I boot the Pi from which is ext4 formatted.
 With ntfs-3g, it fluctuates between 55 MB/s and the best I could get is around 90 MB/s.
 So quite a drop in performance.
-The CPU is almost maxed out - a lot of context switches happen, and it all boils down to, probably, the fast that we are talking about a user space implementation, which simply has these kind of limitations.
+The CPU is almost maxed out - a lot of context switches happen, and it all boils down to, probably, the fact that we are talking about a user space implementation, which simply has these kind of limitations.

 Now, 80% performance in the best scenarios is not that bad, but, I don't know, it is 2021, not even saturating a gigabit connection is pretty lame.
 I was about to format the external drive as exFAT and do some tests, then decided to give up on that and go with good old trusted ext4, when I accidentally learned about a new driver that Paragon Software is contributing (these guys do all kinds of file systems utilities for Windows/macOS/Linux) to the kernel.
 And it is not only talks, they have actually submitted code for review, the most recent patch a few days ago.
 Read [here](https://www.phoronix.com/scan.php?page=news_item&px=NTFS-Linux-Driver-V16), for example.